afiodorov/afiodorov.github.io/_posts/2015-03-09-bitcoin-analogy.md

 ~~~

 In the meantime, a crooked miner is working hard to sneak in invalid
 transactions (such as 27) to the block chain.
-Since majority of the
+Since the majority of the
 participants are honest his messages are ignored by the rest of the miners.
 The following picture occurs: